jefrajames/jnoslqdemo/README.md

 This project is derived from Eclipse JNoSQL [Hands-on lab at Oracle Code One 2018](https://github.com/JNOSQL/oc1-hands-on-2018/tree/master/document)

-It aims at delivering some clarifications for the [JNoSQL](https://projects.eclipse.org/) newbies explaining how to use a template, a repository in a Java EE and Java SE contexts.
+It aims at providing some clarifications for the [JNoSQL](http://www.jnosql.org/) newbies explaining how to use a template, a repository in a Java EE and Java SE contexts.

 I've found myself in difficulties when running it and I've decided to share my modest experience throw this demo project.